teamdigitale/teamdigitale.governo.it/en/jobpositions/ui-designer.md

 ### Key Qualifications
-- Experience as a UI designer with a portfolio of previously developed projects containing single-page/headless web apps, mobile-first responsive sites, hybrid and native applications.
+- Experience as a UI designer with a portfolio of previously developed projects containing single-page/headless web apps, mobile-first responsive sites, hybrid and native applications
 - Experience in the use of sketchapp
-- Knowledge of the Figma and Adobe XD framework.
+- Knowledge of the Figma and Adobe XD framework
 - Experience in the design and export of SVG files, optimized to be embedded into HTML and animated with CSS and Javascripts files
 - Experience in the use of icons and icon generators based on web font or SVG sprite
 - Experience in the recent implementations of CSS3 (flexbox, css grid, 3d transform, etc..), HTML5, Javascript, etc.